 - Did I set my privacy setting to help control who can look at my profile, personal information, and photos?
 You can limit access somewhat but not completely, and you have no control over what someone else may share.

 - How much information do I want strangers to know about me?
-If I give them my cell phone number, address, email, class schedule, a list of possessions (such as my CD collection), how might they use it?
+If I give them my cell phone number, address, email, class schedule, a list of possessions, how might they use it?
 With whom will they share it?
 Not everyone will respect your personal or physical space.

 - What if I change my mind about what I post?
 For instance, what if I want to remove something I posted as a joke or to make a point?
 Have I read the social networking site’s privacy and caching statements?
 Removing material from network caches can be difficult.
 Posted material can remain accessible on the Internet until you’ve completed the prescribed process for removing information from the caching technology of one or multiple (potentially unknown) search engines.

 - Have I asked permission to post someone else’s image or information?
 Am I infringing on their privacy?
 Could I be hurting someone?
 Could I be subject to libel suits?
 Am I violating network use policy or HIPAA privacy rules?

 Pages, rather than groups, are the preferred method of creating a Facebook presence.
 Pages have more flexibility, are easier to brand, and allow a greater number of features, including showing up on Facebook homepage news feeds.
 Pages were specifically designed for organizations, and should be used as such to represent BC.